dmurdoch/RmdConcord/README.md

 the Github site.

 These will not cause errors (Markdown doesn’t ever give errors!), but they won’t be handled properly.
-We suggest using the `patchDVI` drivers during early development or to track down obscure bugs, but using the `rmarkdown` drivers for regular production.
+We suggest using the `RmdConcord` and `patchDVI` drivers during early development or to track down obscure bugs, but using the `rmarkdown` drivers for regular production.

 ## Installation

 This version of `RmdConcord` makes use of some functions that will be released in R 4.3.0.
-They are available in a development version of the `backports` package, which will automatically be installed when you install `RmdConcord`.
+Those functions have been copied into `RmdConcord`, so the package should be compatible with older versions of R.

 You can install the development version of `RmdConcord` from [GitHub](https://github.com/) with: